grumdrig/slog/vm.md

-If `immediate` is any (signed 11-bit) value other than -1024 or -1023, then `opcode` simply takes on the value of `immediate` and the instrction maybe be said to be processed in "immediate mode".
+If `immediate` is any (signed 11-bit) value other than -1024 or -1023, then `opcode` simply takes on the value of `immediate` and the instrction may be be said to be processed in "immediate mode".

-In the case where the operand has value -1024 (hexadecimal -0x400, called `STACK_MODE_TAG`), before executing the instruction, the top value is popped from the stack and used as `operand`.
+In the case where the operand has value -1024 (hexadecimal -0x400, called `STACK_MODE_TAG`), then before executing the instruction, the top value is popped from the stack and used as `operand`.
 The instruction may then be said to be processed in "stack mode".
+I.e.:

 	operand = MEMORY[SP++]